isomerpages/sla-geoworks/_programmes/Singapore Geospatial Festival/Singapore Geospatial Festival 2024.md

 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/DSC08321.jpg">
 </div>
 <p>Ms Sharon Gin, Senior Manager, Solution Engineering from ESRI Singapore
-highlighted the impact of the Sustainable Development Goals (SGDs) on various organisations and demonstrated how GIS has been crucial in advancing these goals.</p>
+highlighted the impact of the Sustainable Development Goals (SDGs) on various organisations and demonstrated how GIS has been crucial in advancing these goals.</p>
 <h2>OGC SG Forum</h2>